Peter Booth (cricketer)

-Peter Booth (born 2 November 1952 in Shipley, West Yorkshire) is an English former cricketer active from 1972 to 1981 who played for Leicestershire.
-He appeared in 90 first-class matches as a righthanded batsman who bowled right arm fast medium.
+Peter Booth (born 2 November 1952) is an English former cricketer who played for Leicestershire from 1972 to 1981.
+He appeared in 90 first-class matches as a right-arm fast-medium bowler and right-handed lower-order batsman.

 He scored 767 runs: his highest score was 58 not out to save a match against Lancashire at Leicester in 1976.
 He took 162 wickets with a best performance of six for 93.